Friday, August 28, 2020

 Staff officers of the 190th Tank Battalion discuss training objectives during annual training at Camp Stewart July 24 to Aug.
 7, 1955.
 Pointing to the map is Lt.
 Col. Wesley Willingham, commander of the 190th.
 The other officers are Maj.
 Jessie Reeves, executive officer, Maj.
 Ralph Spear, National Guard Inspection Board and Maj.
 George Darden, adjutant.

 The armor units arrived the evening of July 24 and conducted movement the next morning with their M47 Patton tanks to the western portion of Camp Stewart near the present location of Glisson’s pond.
 Field maneuvers consumed the first week of training by and concluded with a visit by Maj.
 Gen. George Hearn, Georgia’s Adjutant General and Brig.
-Gen. Charlie Camp, Assistant Adjutant General for Ga.
+Gen. Charlie Camp, Assistant Adjutant General for the Ga.
 ARNG.

 Major General George Hearn, Georgia's Adjutant General reviews tanks of the 190th Tank Battalion with its commander, Lt.
 Col. Wesley Willingham July 28, 1955 at Camp Stewart.
 Georgia National Guard Archives.